 In May 2023, our director compensation practices were revised in connection with our shareholder outreach program to make our practices consistent with those of our peer group.
-Following our compensation changes in 2023, non-employee director compensation annual cash retainer compensation was decreased from

-\$110,000 to \$85,000, and non-employee directors no longer received additional cash compensation for the execution of consents, membership on committees or meeting fees.
-Additionally, non-employee directors received a greater amount of cash compensation as a chair of a committee (\$25,000 for the chair of the Audit Committee and \$20,000 for the chair of any other committee) and the annual equity award of RSUs for each non-employee director was increased from \$70,000 to \$150,000.
+Following our compensation changes in 2023, non-employee director compensation annual cash retainer compensation was decreased from \$110,000 to \$85,000, and non-employee directors no longer received additional cash compensation for the execution of consents, membership on committees or meeting fees.
+Additionally, non-employee directors received a greater amount of cash compensation as a chair of a committee (\$25,000 for the chair of the Audit Committee and \$20,000 for the chair of any other committee) or serving as Presiding Director (\$20,000) and the annual equity award of RSUs for each non-employee director was increased from \$70,000 to \$150,000.
+These changes, which were introduced in 2023, are now fully reflected in the historical 2024 compensation information presented in this proxy statement.

-See "Compensation Discussion and Analysis-Compensation Changes in 2023" for additional information regarding our compensation changes.
+See "Compensation Discussion and Analysis-Compensation Changes" for additional information regarding our compensation changes.

-The following table sets forth a summary of the compensation amounts for our non-employee directors for fiscal year 2023, as well as additional material information in connection with such amounts.
+The following table sets forth a summary of the compensation amounts for our non-employee directors for fiscal year 2024, as well as additional material information in connection with such amounts.
 Note that directors who are also employees of the Company receive no additional compensation for serving as directors or committee members and, accordingly, Mr. Krohn did not receive compensation for his services on the Board.
-Information regarding his compensation as of December 31, 2023, is set forth in the section titled "Executive Compensation and Related Information-Summary Compensation Table".
+Information regarding his compensation as of December 31, 2024, is set forth in the section titled "Executive Compensation and Related Information-Summary Compensation Table".

-2023 Director Compensation Table
+2024 Director Compensation Table

-Name Fees Earned (\$) (1) Stock Awards (\$) (2)(3) Total (\$)
+Name Fees Earned (\$) Stock Awards (\$) (1)(2) Total (\$)

-Virginia Boulet 140,833 150,001 290,834
+Virginia Boulet 105,000 150,001 255,001

+John D. Buchanan 72,986 150,001 222,987

-Nancy Chang 70,000 150,001 220,001
+Nancy Chang 105,000 150,001 255,001

-Daniel O. Conwill IV 140,833 150,001 290,834
+Daniel O. Conwill IV 105,000 150,001 255,001

-B. Frank Stanley 145,833 150,001 295,834
+B. Frank Stanley 110,000 150,001 260,001